-If you can’t have real friends in a real world, why not imagine some in an imaginary one and have a life with them instead?
-Michelle’s mind grew an entirely alternate universe filled with people and things to keep it enriched with variety-filled content.
-It nourished her mind with story lines that entertained and delighted but, like life, make-believe didn’t lead to happy-ever-afters all the time.
-This world also included an element of conflict.
+If you can’t know people in a real world, why not imagine some in an imaginary one and live a life with them instead?
+Michelle’s mind grew into an entirely alternate universe.
+It was filled with people and things to keep it enriched with variety-filled content.
+It nourished her mind with storylines that entertained and delighted but, like life, make-believe didn’t always lead to happy-ever-afters.
+This world had also developed a darker element.
 Friends argued.
-Some split.
-The rest took sides and a war was waged between the principal characters.
-It wasn’t until she was in her mid-twenties did her hidden battle come to light.
-A psychotic episode opened a window.
-That’s when clinicians leaned in and peered inside it.
+Some split and took sides.
+A war was waged between principal characters.
+An outrageous psychotic episode in her twenties finally opened a window between the inside and outside worlds.
+That’s when clinicians peered inside to take a look.

-Marriages can feel confining if the circumstances are right.
-A husband who tells his wife what to eat, who she can see and what she can wear in public — a wife who constantly checks her husband’s phone log and demands to know his every movement when they’re not together — represent some of these situations.
-Over time, couples find themselves deeply immersed in uncomfortable relationship scenarios.
-They are the very same ones they’d tell their closest friends to avoid if they had the chance to do it.
+A husband who tells his wife what to eat and what she can wear — a wife who checks her husband’s phone log and demands to know his every movement — represent some of those abusive situations.
+If left unchecked, the results can destroy souls.

-Love promises to set us free but not everyone finds Utopia.
-Some of us began our journey okay but now we barely manage to make it through the day without wanting to break down.
-A small crumb of hope is all we have to keep us going.
+Love promises to set us free but not everyone finds freedom there.
+Some of us end up in a living hell.
+Small crumbs of hope are all we have to keep us going.

 –Michael Forman (author)

 Five women’s bodies are discovered after the nights of thunderstorms.
 Their spouses are suspected of the crimes, but it becomes clear that someone else is responsible.
 There’s no blood and few clues.
 A storm photographer who specializes in taking pictures of lightning may be the only witness.

 Free For a Limited Time